Technician Economy

 your region needs

-Work with the Technician Economy Institute to define, measure, and build the technician capacity your region needs.
+Work with the Technician Economy Foundry to define, measure, and build the technician capacity your region needs.

 frequently asked questions